-The SEZ's offer:
+SEZ's offer:

-- exemption from income tax on income earned from doing business in the zone (CIT or PIT), - plots of land fully prepared for investment at competitive rates, - · free assistance in arranging investment formalities, - exemption from real estate tax, - subsidies for hiring the unemployed and for employee training.
+- exemption from income tax on income earned from doing business in the zone (CIT or PIT), - plots of land fully prepared for investment at competitive rates, - free assistance in arranging investment formalities, - exemption from real estate tax, - subsidies for hiring the unemployed and for employee training.

-The maximum permitted level of aid in each Polish region is shown below.
-On 1st January a new map of regional aid was introduced which remains in force until 2013.
+The maximum permitted level of aid in each Polish region is shown on the map.
+A new map of regional aid was introduced which remains in force until July 2014.
 The basic maximum level of regional public aid is expressed in percentages of the amount of aid which qualifies for the receipt of assistance.

-up to 70% of investment outlays
+20% for small entrepreneurs 10% for medium entrepreneurs up to 70% of investment outlays